garfix/nligems/doc/external/user input.md

 ### Degree (a number, the unit result depends on subject)

 * HOW ADJ BE NP (how high is the Mount Everest, how tall is the tallest man, how small is a mouse, how old are you)

-* HOW ADV DO NP VP (how often do you go to the movies)
+* HOW ADV DO NP VP (how often do you go to the movies, how nicely do I need to dress tonight)

-* HOW MUCH NP VP (how much suger goes in a single drink)
+* HOW MUCH NP VP (how much sugar goes in a single drink)

 ### Manner (an means)

-* HOW BE NP VP (how was Napolean crowned king)
+* HOW BE NP VP (how was Napoleon crowned king)
 * HOW DO NP VP (how do you go to work)
+* HOW MOD NP VP (how can I become more productive)

 ### State